kevinolega/callcentertrainingtips/2web/2web-faq-students.md

 The intention is to help you become comfortable communicting in English.

-## The Activities Are Too Difficult.
-Should I Give Up?
+## THE ACTIVITIES ARE TOO DIFFICULT.
+SHOULD I GIVE UP?

 If the activities are too difficult, that's because this is your first time exercising your writing skills.